LUMC-BioSemantics/beat-covid/fair-data-model/cytokine/CQs/README.md

 This question complements the previous one by adding the values measured from the collected samples.
 The quantitative traits are the main results of this question.

 #### CQ3 - What are is the measurement value for a specific cytokine from a specific patient in a specific measurement process?
-This question covers the clinical measurement module of our data model, returning cytokine measurement data, but also measurement data, the targeted cytokine and patient.
+This question covers the measurement module of our data model, returning cytokine measurement data, but also measurement data, the targeted cytokine and patient.

 #### CQ4 - What are the severity score measurements of a patient and which measurement method was used?
 This question aims to verify the severity score measurement module.
 Consequently, the result contains data about the severity score measurement value and all metadata about the measurement: date, method, method scale, method version and target patient.